-3D Surface Plot of Returns: Cyclical Price Pattern for Lam Research
+3D Surface Chart of Returns: Cyclical Price Pattern for Lam Research

 Because most buy and sell combinations are profitable as prices rise, investors and traders buy cyclical stocks on the upside of the price cycle.